open5e/open5e/content/srd/monsters/monsterlist.md

 >
 > A **blink dog** takes its name from its ability to blink in and out of
 > existence, a talent it uses to aid its attacks and to avoid harm.
-> Blink dogs harbor a long-­‐‑ standing hatred for displacer beasts and
+> Blink dogs harbor a long-­ standing hatred for displacer beasts and
 > attack them on sight.

 ###### \